Side Menu ☰

 Who can access the programme?

-You can access the UEP if you are a current or ex-service user of Central and North West London NHS Trust (CNWL) mental health or addiction services.
+You can access the UEP if you are a current service user of Central and North West London NHS Trust (CNWL) mental health services.

 How can I get a referral to the programme?

-If you would like to have a placement with the UEP:
+If you would like to begin a placement with the UEP:

 You’ll be sent a letter within five working days and your referrer (if you have one) will get an email giving you a date for an initial interview.